-Speaking of the excellent wines of our area, we can only praise the vineyards that have always allowed us to create these bottled masterpieces.
-The harmonious union of territory, plant and cultivation technique originates wines renowned worldwide, from those that bear the name of the valley itself (Valpolicella, Valpolicella Superiore and Valpolicella Superiore Ripasso ``Cicilio``) to the famous Recioto and Amarone.
-Wines of these qualities could not have seen the light of day (or, rather, the half-light of the cellar) if not thanks to the careful and accurate selection of the grapes from these vineyards.
+The harmonious union of territory, plant and cultivation technique is the origin of wines known around the world, from those that bear the name of the Valpolicella valley itself to the famous Recioto and Amarone.
+Wines of these qualities are the result of careful selection of the grapes from these vineyards.
 40% Corvina, 30% Rondinella, 20% Corvinone and the remaining 10% composed of other varieties: it seems an alchemical formula and perhaps it really is, a formula that allows the fruit to be transformed into a chalice tasted all over the world.
-Wines in which, if savored in silence and with religious attention, you can hear the kiss of the sun of the vineyards located from north to south, the care of the Veronese pergola plant and, above all, the love of the people behind the label.